fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/date-time-specification.md

 ## AIRAC Effective Date

 `FIXM Core 4.3.0` enables implementers, and in particular operators, to indicate, by reference to the AIRAC Effective date, the dataset used in the creation of the flight plan and calculation of the route/trajectory.
-The AIRAC Effective Date is based on [ICAO published schedule](https://www.icao.int/airnavigation/information-management/Pages/AIRAC.aspx).
+The AIRAC Effective Date is based on the [ICAO published schedule](https://www.icao.int/airnavigation/information-management/Pages/AIRAC.aspx).

-!> **Note to implementers:** When used as the AIRAC reference in the FF-ICE Flight Plan, the AIRAC Effective Date shall be solely interpreted as an indication of the aeronautical data set that has been used by the operator for the computation of the flight plan, and not as the actual date at which that data set will effectively become applicable.
-Indeed, the date at which a new AIRAC cycle effectively becomes applicable may be subject to regional or domestic procedures and may therefore differ from the ICAO published schedule.
-For instance, in some Asians countries, a new AIRAC cycle would become effective on 00LCL, which is the day before AIRAC day in UTC as published by ICAO.

-Examples:
+Example:

 |Cycle|Ident|**AIRAC Effective Date**|
 |:-|:-|:-|